Golf has long been the pastime of presidents.

 It’s been a little while since a President has been in Pinehurst to play.
 Obama visited Pinehurst while on the campaign trail in 2008, but didn’t hit the links.

-And while he’s mostly retired, legendary Pinehurst caddie Willie McRae still takes special requests, and McRae has the experience.
-He’s carried bags for four presidents: Gerald Ford, Richard Nixon, Harry Truman and Dwight Eisenhower.
+Legendary Pinehurst caddie Willie McRae was known to presidents.
+He carried bags for four presidents: Gerald Ford, Richard Nixon, Harry Truman and Dwight Eisenhower.

 McRae told the Associated Press that Nixon is the best player of the group, but he enjoyed them all.